h-terao/viewax/README.md

 </div>

 Viewax is an image augmentation library for JAX.
+This project is now in progress and some functions are not tested enough.

 ## Installation
 ```bash